Healthy Eating on a Budget

 After making a list and eating a satisfying pre-shopping snack to keep you from making impulse buys based on hunger, it’s time to go shopping.
 Keeping healthy meals and a tight budget in mind, stay smart and avoid unhealthy triggers in the dessert and snack aisles by sticking to your list.

 Buying in bulk can save you money if you can consume the food before it expires.
 Comparing the item’s cost per unit on the shelf label will help you calculate the amount you’re spending to get the best deals.
-Spices and other ingredients can be found at many international grocery stores and will go a long way towards keeping bland foods tasty.
+Spices and other ingredients can be found at many international grocery stores and will go a long way toward keeping bland foods tasty.
 Finally, don’t forget to join the store loyalty programs available in your area.
 Signing up for a grocery store discount card gives you access to coupons and special offers for an additional savings boost.

 Supermarket Alternatives